 Why is my site's home page not available?

-Once you have designed the project’s home page using the site builder, ensure you have published it.
+After designing your project's home page in the site builder, make sure you publish it.
 Confirm the home page is live and accessible to the intended audience.